edpichler/snippets.pichler.network/content/docs/linux/_index.md

 @monthly yes | ./script
 ```

-## Discovering a sha256 of a file using openssl:
+## Discovering the sha256 of a file using openssl:
 ```bash
 openssl sha256 OperaSetup.zip
 ```